Diyi2020/Diyi2020.github.io/_pages/about.md

 3. Quantum Dynamics for Twisted Bilayer graphene and Aperiodic system in general

-Besides the mathematical research, I started to be involved in high performance computing and density functional theory.
+Moreover, I start to works on HPC and DFT recently:

-4. Siesta Development and Density Functional Theory
+4. DFT for Twisted Bilayer Graphene